Audience: Literary Fiction

 First Published: March 2015

 Publisher: Vivid Publishing

-Marty Culhane is heading out of town.
-He has lost his girlfriend Tilda and their new born child in a collision with a long haul truck on an Australian country road, while they are on their way to show the new born to Tilda’s parents.
-Marty escapes to London.
-Things are not working out as planned, the various attempts at redemption, of reconciliation, gives way to the idea of heading somewhere as long as it’s not where he is.
+Marty Culhane is heading out of town, to another country.
+He has lost his girlfriend Tilda and their new born child in a collision with a long haul truck on an Australian country road as they are on their way to show the new born to Tilda’s parents.